Ray Parer

 Parer formed Parer's Commercial Aviation Service in Melbourne.
-On 27 December 1920, he won the first Victorian Aerial Derby in a DH-4, setting a record which stood for a decade.
+On 27 December 1920, he won the first Victorian Aerial Derby in a DH-4, setting a record of 33 minutes 15 seconds over the 65-mile course which stood for a decade.
 His attempt at the first flight to encircle Australia, which he began from Melbourne on 21 October 1921 in an FE2b, ended in disaster when he crashed on take-off at Boulder, Western Australia on 7 February 1922.
 Disillusioned with aviation, he bought a garage on King Island in Bass Strait.

-However, he later became a pioneer of aviation in New Guinea, one of the most hostile environments to operate an aircraft anywhere on earth.
+He later became a pioneer of aviation in New Guinea.
 Aviation in the country at that time was chiefly involved with the gold mining industry, which was thriving in the 1920s.
 In November 1926, Parer set up the Bulolo Goldfields Aeroplane Service Ltd there, and was the first pilot to fly over the Owen Stanley Range.
 He spent fifteen years flying in New Guinea.

 In 1934, he participated in the MacRobertson Air Race from England to Australia, this time teamed with Geoff Hemsworth, flying a Fairey Fox.
 They departed on 20 October 1934, arriving at the destination, Melbourne, on 13 February 1935.
 Parer then returned to New Guinea.
 However the advent of World War II and the impending Japanese invasion of New Guinea in 1942 found him once again in military service, this time in the Royal Australian Air Force.
 Due to his health he was made a reservist, and since he could not fly he turned to the sea.
 He was an engineer aboard the Melanesia, which delivered supplies and undertook reconnaissance along New Guinea's northern coastline.

 After the war he purchased a ketch in Darwin, and embarked in pearl exploration in the Torres Strait.
 From 1949 to 1951, he skippered a barge for the Department of Works around the Papua New Guinea coast.
 He then worked as an engineer on tourist vessels around the Great Barrier Reef in Queensland.
 From 1956 to 1958, he returned to Papua New Guinea to work on boats in the oil exploration industry.
 He spent the last years of his life running two small farms at Mount Nebo, Queensland.

 Parer married divorcee Ethel Blanche Jones on 30 December 1941.
 They were divorced on 8 May 1950 and he remarried to Mary Patricia Ross, but that marriage also ended in divorce.
 He had one son.

+On 21 October 2023, Parer and John Cowe McIntosh were inducted into the Australian Aviation Hall of Fame.